auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

      * Poured omnitrays (40ml in each) w/ 3% agar

 #### 4/18/24
-* Day 2 of luminescence assay
+* Day 3 of luminescence assay
      * Same exact steps as previous day as well as identical grid pattern
 * Day 1 of spot motility assay
      * Poured 15% agar TBS plates

 #### 4/17/24:
-* Day 2 of luminescence assay
+* Day 3 of luminescence assay
      * Sterilized black 96-well plate under UV (20 minutes)
      * Diluted 1:10 (culture:SWTO) into microtubes for each strain
      * Diluted 1:100 (culture:SWTO) into 96-well plate in grid pattern (total dilution = 1:1000)
+     * Protocol:
      * Grid pattern:

 _ | 1 | 2  | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12